 Through the peephole I see it’s Dr. Baladashi, Mr. B’s son.
 The scrawny doctor is frowning at me over his black space-agey N95.
 “I would like for you to keep your grandmother away from my grandfather,” he says when I open the door.
 This is how he kicks it off.
 But last night’s anger-management session with my support group has spared him.
 He doesn’t know it but Zoom has just saved him from the beatdown of his life.

 “Whatever do you mean?”
 I ask as calmly as I can muster.
 “Has something happened?”

 He hems and haws and then finally blurts out—“I just caught them upstairs.
 They were in his bedroom pleasuring one another!”

 All kinds of kinky, geriatric shit swirl around in my head and I just can’t help it.
 I burst out laughing!
 Get after it, Oldtimers!
 Then the elevator door opens.
 It’s Mr. B. He scurries out, sees his son and starts apologizing.
 “I’m so sorry, Winona.
 He shouldn’t be here.
 Benjamin, what’s wrong with you??”

 But I’m dying to know all the dirty deets.“Mr. B, what were you and my grandmother doing??”

 Benjamin cuts in.
 “Things they shouldn’t be doing!”

 “Who says they shouldn’t?”
 I ask.

 “Everybody just shut the hell up,” she says and holds her hand out to Mr. B. When he shuffles passed me I smell Flowerbomb all over him.
-He stands next to Sylvia and she waits, watching attentively as he buttons his shirt and tucks it in before cupping her hands in his.
+He stands next to Sylvia and she watches attentively as he buttons his shirt and tucks it in before cupping her hands in his.

 “We’ve got news for both of you,” she looks at me and then at Benjamin.
 “When Dr. Nang says it’s okay for me to return home, Simon will be joining me.
-We’ve decided to become roommates!”
+We’ve decided to become roommates.”